-- " Use of treated mosquito nets, screens, coils or pads. - " Application of insect repellent to exposed skin and clothing. - " Wearing long sleeves, long trousers and socks if outside between dusk and dawn, as mosquitoes are most active at this time. - " Visiting endemic areas only during the dry season.
+- " Use of treated mosquito nets, screens, coils or pads. - " Application of a N,N-diethyl-3-methylbenzamide or N,N-diethyl-mtoluamide (DEET) insect repellent to exposed skin and clothing.

+- " Wearing long sleeves, long trousers and socks if outside between dusk and dawn, as mosquitoes are most active at this time. - " Visiting endemic areas only during the dry season.